Influenza Vaccine

 Once a year

-The flu virus targets the airways and spreads easily.
-It passes from person to person through coughing, sneezing, or contact with nasal mucus or phlegm.
-Symptoms include a fever over 38 degrees Celsius, sore throat, headache, runny nose, cough, muscle aches, weakness, tiredness, and loss of appetite.
+The influenza virus attacks the respiratory system and spreads easily.
+It can be transmitted through coughing, sneezing, or contact with nasal fluids or saliva.
+Symptoms include a fever over 100.4°F, sore throat, headache, runny nose, cough, muscle aches, weakness, fatigue, and loss of appetite.

-Every year, approximately 20% to 30% of children contract the influenza virus, serving as the primary source of transmission within the general population.
-Babies and children are at high risk of contracting the flu and developing complications such as pneumonia.
-In serious cases, the disease may even result in hospitalization and death.
-The risk of severe flu is even higher in children with heart diseases, respiratory diseases, and neurological diseases.
+Every year, 20% to 30% of children get the flu, making them a major source of infection for everyone else.
+Infants and children are at high risk for flu and complications like pneumonia.
+In severe cases, the illness can result in hospitalization or even death.
+The risk of severe flu is even greater for children with heart disease, respiratory issues, or neurological disorders.

 -